Aeroluna/LunaCoopMod/README.md

       - Dash Attack reworked, should more reliably charge in target direction, but may get stuck on impassable terrain.
       - Dash Attack also grants a brief amount of invulnerability.
     - Turbojet Jumpsuit
       - Allows cliff jumping.
-Increases max health by 250.
+Increases max life by 250.
     - Stim Infusion
   - Operation Efficiency and Infernal Projectiles affect Fury of One and Dash Attack respectively.